Skip to content Skip to sidebar Skip to footer

 Every true Columbusite has walked along the Scioto Mile and probably seen at least one of the three bronze deer sculptures, but do you know why they’re actually there?
 It’s okay, neither did I.

-These friendly, relaxed-looking deer were added to the Scioto Mile as part of the big rehabilitation project in 2014 that turned the area into the incredible multi-use park and trail space it is now.
+These friendly, relaxed-looking deer were added to the Scioto Mile in 2014, during the big rehabilitation project that turned the riverfront into the park and trail space you see now.
+The set even has an official name.
+Artist Terry Allen calls the three deer the Scioto Lounge, and once you hear it, you can’t unsee it.
+They really are just lounging.

 The first buck is sitting at the top of Genoa Park, watching the many bike-riders and dog-walkers go by.